Muzahim al-Pachachi

-Muzahim Ameen al-Pachachi (مزاحم الباجه جي; 22 September 1891 – 23 September 1982) was an Iraqi politician who served as Prime Minister of Iraq during the 1948 Arab-Israeli war.
+Muzahim Ameen al-Pachachi (مزاحم الباجه جي; 22 September 1891 – 23 September 1982) was an Iraqi politician who served as Prime Minister of Iraq during the 1948 Arab-Israeli War.

+Biography

 Born to a prominent family and graduated from the Baghdad School of Law he organized the Arab nationalist Cultural Club in Baghdad in 1912; its members included Hamdi al-Pachachi, Talib al-Naqib and Muhammad Ridha.

 In 1924, al-Pachachi was elected a member of the Constituent Assembly, charged with drafting the Constitution of Iraq.
 He held a number of cabinet and diplomatic positions.

-He served as Minister of Works (1924–25) before becoming a member of parliament (1925–27).
+Al-Pachachi served as Minister of Works (1924–25) before becoming a member of parliament (1925–27).
 He was appointed ambassador to Britain (1927–28) and was briefly Minister of the Interior (1930).

 Al-Pachachi opposed the 1930 Anglo-Iraqi Treaty because it failed to meet nationalist demands.
 He held a succession of ambassadorial posts: ambassador to the League of Nations (1933–35), to Italy (1935-39), and to France (1939–42).
-During the 1930s he was under the surveillance of British intelligence services, declassified documents reveal that much to their chagrin he had close ties with the Soviet Union and the personal letters they have archived in his file show he was organising with the League Against Imperialism and Virendranath Chattopadhyaya.
+During the 1930s he was under the surveillance of British intelligence services, declassified documents reveal that much to their chagrin he had close ties with the Soviet Union and the personal letters they have archived in his file show he was organizing with the League Against Imperialism and Virendranath Chattopadhyaya.

 During the occupation of France in World War II, al-Pachachi stayed in Switzerland.
 He became active in the 1930s and 1940s in pro-Palestinian activities and opposed the 1948 United Nations truce in Palestine.

 The prime ministers of Iraq in 1948 were Sayyid Muhammad as-Sadr (January–June) and Muzahim al-Pachachi (June 1948-January 1949), both were distinguished personalities who were not part of the pro-British political circle and whose governments included ministers who identified with the anti-British elements.

 It was under the leadership of Pachachi that Iraq sent 18,000 troops to Palestine in the 1948 Arab-Israeli War, making them the largest Arab force there.
 It was also during this time that Iraq led the Arab Liberation Army.

-On July 14, Zionist activity in Iraq was made a crime punishable by death or life imprisonment by the Pachachi government.
-On August 31, 1948, Jamal al-Husayni the Foreign Minister of the All-Palestine Government and brother of Hajj Amin al-Husayni stated "Fortunately el Pachachi happens to be Prime Minister.
+On 14 July, Zionist activity in Iraq was made a crime punishable by death or life imprisonment by the Pachachi government.
+On 31 August 1948, Jamal al-Husayni, the Foreign Minister of the All-Palestine Government and brother of Hajj Amin al-Husayni stated "Fortunately el Pachachi happens to be Prime Minister.
 He is straightforward and good-hearted.
 He is now in the Lebanon and Syria to bring about the unification of their two armies."
-Pachachi argued for the forming of a united military command for all of the Arab forces engaged in the Arab-Israeli war, he expressed bitter disappointment when the other Arab states turned down his proposal on November 8.
-He stated on December 29, 1948 that "war was the only means to save Palestine."
+Al- Pachachi argued for the forming of a united military command for all of the Arab forces engaged in the 1948 Arab–Israeli War, he expressed bitter disappointment when the other Arab states turned down his proposal on 8 November.
+He stated on 29 December that "I believe war is the only means to save Palestine."